martchelou/codeigniter-docker/README.md

 - docker-compose.yml to turn it more easy to handle the container with start and stop cli commands

-Just put in your root folder and be happy =D. Remember to erase thit _public_ folder here before start to use on your environment
+Just put in your root folder and be happy =D. Remember to erase this _public_ folder here before start to use on your environment

 ## troubleshooting